smolang/inkblot/README.md

 #### Non-functional properties

-Properties defined with `multiplicity: "*"` are rendered as lists.
+Properties defined with `cardinality: "*"` are rendered as lists.
 Inkblot provides read-only access to a kotlin list containing all values using a property of the name defined in the json config file.
 Elements may be added or removed using the `<name>_add(element)` and `<name>_remove(element)` class methods.
 Note that despite being accessed as a list, these collections of values have set semantics, following from RDF semantics.

 ```kotlin
 val ornamentColors = bike.ornaments.map{ it.color }